CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 #### PostgreSQL Version Specific Metrics

 The following metrics either require special considerations when monitoring specific versions of PostgreSQL, or are only available for specific versions.
-These metrics are found in the `queries_pg##.yml` files, where ## is the major version of PG.
 Unless otherwise noted, the below metrics are available for all versions of PG.
 These metrics are recommend as a minimum default for the global exporter.

  * *ccp_data_checksum_failure_count* - PostgreSQL 12 and later only.
 Total number of checksum failures on this database.